Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • floury, sweet.

-What to feed a Scottish Fold or Piam-eared cat if it is not possible to cook fresh food for her daily?
-The answer is simple - ready-made high-quality feeds that contain all the necessary proteins, carbohydrates and fats, as well as multivitamins.
+What to feed a Scottish Fold or Piam-eared cat if it is not possible to prepare fresh food for it every day?
+The answer is simple - ready-made high-quality food that contains all the necessary proteins, carbohydrates and fats, as well as multivitamins.
 They will form the main diet of your pet.

-Ready-made food for kittens and cats differs in the amount of water contained in it: semi-moist, dry and wet food.
-However, with any type of food, it is necessary to ensure that the animal has constant access to water.
+Ready-made food for kittens and cats differs in the amount of water it contains: semi-moist, dry and wet food.
+However, with any type of feeding, it is necessary to ensure that the animal has constant access to water.

-You can combine wet and dry food when feeding if they are produced by the same manufacturer and are given at different meals.
+When feeding, you can combine wet and dry food if they are produced by the same manufacturer and are given at different meals.
 For example: in the morning - wet food, in the afternoon - dry and in the evening again wet or dry.

-When choosing food, it is better to give preference to well-known brands, since budget options are not so high quality and they do not include enough minerals and vitamins in their composition.
-In addition, attention should be paid to the recommendations indicated by the manufacturer regarding age, breed and health status.
+When choosing food, it is better to give preference to well-known brands, since budget options are not as high quality and do not contain enough minerals and vitamins.
+In addition, you should pay attention to the recommendations provided by the manufacturer regarding age, breed and health status.

 • Royal Canin;